JavaIsJavaScript/OCPP-1.6-CP-Simulator/README.md

 CentralSystem > ChargePoint :
 + All 1.5 features are working (check the glitches listed below)
 + TriggerMessage
++ GetCompositeSchedule (Only returns "Accepted" for now, since this is required)

 This program requires Node.js (http://nodejs.org/).
 Third-party packages can be installed with the npm utility.
 Currently, ocppjs depends on 'websocket', 'xml2js', 'node-expat', 'request' and 'jayschema' packages: